 Partial Dentures

-Partial dentures are a great option if you still have some of your natural teeth.
-They are made with a metal framework that securely holds acrylic or porcelain teeth.
-The framework which can be made from plastic or metal includes clasps that attach to your natural teeth, keeping the partial denture firmly in place. |f you compare the base, the one who are made from metal are stronger and lighter but they are little bit more expensive.
+Partial dentures are a good option if you still have some natural teeth.
+They are made with a framework that securely holds acrylic or porcelain teeth.
+The framework, which can be made from plastic or metal, includes clasps that attach to your natural teeth and keep the partial denture firmly in place.
+If you compare the base materials, metal frameworks are stronger and lighter, but they are also a little more expensive.

 Immediate (Temporary) Dentures